garethdn/MovieDbAngular/README.md

 This will `npm install` all npm packages listed in `package.json` and `bower install` all libraries in listed in `bower.json`.

-When complete, `http-server` will be started automatically.
+When complete, an `express` server will be started automatically.
 Navigate to [http://localhost:8000/app](http://localhost:8000/app) to access the app.

-NOTE: In some cases you may need to install `http-server` globally, with:

-    npm install http-server -g

-prepended with `sudo` for Mac and Linux.

 ## Objectives